bramtechs/react-weather/README.md

 # React Weather

+_"Imagine looking out of your window to see if the sun is shining."_

 ## Forcing myself to learn and enjoy web development

 My first project in React ever, a weather app!